 MailChimp has a double opt-in policy, which requires people to confirm their subscription by email after they subscribe.
 MailChimp enables this automatically to reduce spam and get subscribers' permission to email them, among other benefits.

-One of the best ways to prevent form spam is to select MailChimp as your storage option, especially if you're using the form to build an email list.
-The other storage options, like a direct email, don't offer double opt-in.
+So, another great way to prevent form spam is to select MailChimp as your storage option, especially if you're using the form to build an email list.
 Since MailChimp specializes in email marketing, they offer more protections against spam that you can manage directly in your MailChimp account.